Your Repo. Your Results.¶

 The import that shouldn't be there¶

-Check: is the import direction intentional, or did it creep in during a fast iteration?
+Check: is the circular dependency intentional, or did it creep in during a fast iteration?

 4. What if drift found nothing?¶